 - You have multiple locations and the business name changes

 If your business changes its name but doesn't meet the criteria above, then it's considered a new business.
-You'll need to mark the existing Business Profile as closed, then create a new Business Profile using your new business name.
+You must mark the existing Business Profile as closed and then create a new Business Profile with your new business name.
+Learn how to mark a profile as closed.

 If you encounter any issues with rebranding, please contact us.